 As well as prescribed treatments, there are a number of things you can do yourself.

 Rest and exercise

-There are no diets that are proven to help reactive arthritis, although a well balanced diet is important for your general health and well-being.
+There is no specific diet proven to help reactive arthritis, but a well-balanced diet is important to your general health and wellbeing.